mojaloop/documentation/mojaloop-technical-overview/event-framework/README.md

 #### 4.1.2 B3 HTTP Headers

 Refer to the following publication for more information: https://github.com/apache/incubator-zipkin-b3-propagation

+Mojaloop support for this standard has yet to be determined.

 | Header | Description | Example |
 | --- | --- | --- |